 Tim Jackson MW, jancisrobinson.com (Feb 2019)

 What makes this stand out is the gigantic mineral freshness that's perfectly married to its richness.
 This gives the finish a whole extra dimension lacking in the majority of 2015 Auslese.
 The nose still needs some time to open, and this will be so much more effusive from 2019.
 Hoping to live to experience it at its mature peak in a couple of decades.

 Weingut Joh Jos Prum

-Prüm is without question one of the finest estates in the Mosel.
-Founded by Johann Josef Prüm in 1911, the winery rapidly built a reputation for its racy, pure expressions of Riesling grown on these extraordinarily steep, slate slopes in the heart of the Mosel.
-Today the estate is run by Katharina, who watches over there 13.5 hectares of vines (including some rare ungrafted vines).
+Prüm is one of the finest estates in the Mosel.
+Founded by Johann Josef Prüm in 1911, the winery rapidly built a reputation for its racy, pure expressions of Riesling, grown on the extraordinarily steep, slate slopes in the heart of the Mosel.
+Today, the estate is run by Dr Katharina Prüm who watches over 13.5 hectares of vines – including some rare ungrafted vines.

 The family’s holdings include many of the Mittelmosel’s most famous sites: Wehlener Sonnenuhr, Zeltinger Sonnenuhr, Graacher Himmelreich, Graacher Domprobst, Bernkasteler Lay, Bernkasteler Badstube and Bernkasteler Bratenhöfchen.
 Yields are low, with the harvest often stretching to late November.
-The winemaking is meticulous and the wines are known for their purity of fruit as well as their distinctive mineral character.
+The winemaking is meticulous, but the extra effort is worth it.
+The resulting wines are known for their purity of fruit as well as their distinctive mineral character.